Cost of attendance

+The cost of attendance is usually divided into direct and indirect costs.
+Direct costs include expenses billed by the educational institutions, such as tuition, fees, and on-campus housing.
+Indirect costs refer to estimated expenses not billed by the institutions, including transportation, personal expenses, and off-campus living costs.

 As of October 29, 2011, every post-secondary institution that receives federal financial aid funds is required to post its COA.
 Colleges are also required to post a Net Price Calculator, that determines for each prospective or current student a personalized Net Price, which is the COA minus need- and merit-based grant aid (not including loans or work-study programs).

 Financial aid cannot exceed the cost of attendance.

 Cost of attendance in the United States

 In the United States, private and public educational institutions use relatively similar models of calculating the cost of attendance, however, private institutions generally have a higher cost of attendance.
-Research from the CollegeBoard showed that for the 2019 to 2020 academic year, the average cost for an out-of-state student to attend a public four year university was $38,330, while the average in-state cost was $21,950.
+Research from the College Board showed that for the 2019 to 2020 academic year, the average cost for an out-of-state student to attend a public four year university was $38,330, while the average in-state cost was $21,950.
 A student attending a private four year university has an average yearly cost of $49,870.
 These costs factor in tuition, housing, food, university fees, and supplies such as textbooks, manuals, and uniforms.
 Two year public universities, such as a community college, factor in tuition and fees, and have an average yearly cost of $3,730.
 The average tuition and fees for for-profit institutions were 14,600.